Ohjurot/DualSense-Windows/README.md

 - Using the haptic feedback
 - Internal speaker and mic

+#### Know issues

+- When the controller being shut down while connected via Bluetooth (Holding the PS button).
+The lib will encounter a dead lock within `getDeviceInputState(...)` call.
+The function will return as soon as the controller is getting reconnected.
+Not encountering over USB, over USB the expected `DS5W_E_DEVICE_REMOVED` error is returned.

 #### Sources

 I have partially used the following sources to implement the functionality: